-Course Highlights: Writing portfolio, developing critical thinking and analytical skills and applying these to written text and film.
-This course supports a programme for students who enjoy English, have already demonstrated strong reading and writing skills at Level 2, but who wish to choose an internals only course.
 This course can lead to: Increasing enjoyment of reading, writing and speaking.
 Successful completion of the course counts towards University Entrance.
-PLEASE NOTE: if students do not already have University Entrance Literacy, they must ensure they can obtain Reading credits from another subject.
-A subject endorsement is not available from this course unless an external exam is passed.
+If students do not already have University Entrance Literacy, they must ensure they can obtain Reading credits from another subject.
+A subject endorsement is not available from this course.

 For more information, please see the Head of English, Ms Scott